 What is Stem Cell Therapy for Chronic Obstructive Pulmonary Disease?

-For COPD, it is the most advanced and modern approach available for helping Chronic Obstructive Pulmonary Disease (COPD), which is to say, for addressing pulmonary conditions such as COPD, pulmonary fibrosis, chronic bronchitis, emphysema, and interstitial lung disease.*
+Stem cell therapy for COPD is the most advanced and modern approach available for helping Chronic Obstructive Pulmonary Disease (COPD), which is to say, for addressing pulmonary conditions such as COPD, pulmonary fibrosis, chronic bronchitis, emphysema, and interstitial lung disease.*

 COPD Therapy Testimonial #1